letsencrypt/website/content/en/docs/rate-limits.md

 * Deleting valid certificates (and their private keys) when attempting to resolve webserver configuration problems
 * Spinning-up ephemeral instances or containers that acquire new certificates from the CA rather than utilizing an existing certificate
-* Having each worker in a load-balancing scheme acquire its own certificate rather than terminating SSL/TLS at the load-balancer or distributing a common certificate to each worker
+* Having each worker in a load-balancing scheme acquire its own certificate from the CA rather than terminating SSL/TLS at the load-balancer or distributing a common certificate to each worker

 ***